guardianproject/haven/README.md

 <img src="https://raw.githubusercontent.com/guardianproject/haven/master/fastlane/android/metadata/en-US/images/phoneScreenshots/haven-event-media.png" width="25%">
 <img src="https://raw.githubusercontent.com/guardianproject/haven/master/fastlane/android/metadata/en-US/images/phoneScreenshots/haven-event-list.png" width="25%">

-The follow sensors are monitored for a measurable change, and then recorded to an event log on the device:
+The following sensors are monitored for a measurable change, and then recorded to an event log on the device:

 -   **Accelerometer**: phone's motion and vibration
 -   **Camera**: motion in the phone's visible surroundings from front or back camera